-- You're a federal worker first hired after December 31, 1983. - You're an employee of a non-profit organization who was exempt from Social Security coverage on December 31,1983, unless the non-profit organization waived exemption and did pay Social Security taxes, but then the waiver was terminated prior to December 31, 1983. - Your only pension is for railroad employment. - The only work you performed for which you didn't pay Social Security taxes was before 1957. - You have 30 or more years of substantial earnings under Social Security.
+- You're a federal worker first hired after December 31, 1983. - You're an employee of a non-profit organization who was exempt from Social Security coverage on December 31,1983.
+This does not apply if the non-profit organization waived exemption and did pay Social Security taxes, but then the waiver was terminated prior to December 31, 1983. - Your only pension is for railroad employment.

+- The only work you performed for which you didn't pay Social Security taxes was before 1957. - You have 30 or more years of substantial earnings under Social Security.